-Explore what “social entrepreneurship” means around the world, drawing on the disciplines of anthropology, management, economics, technology, and design.
+Explore how social innovation and entrepreneurship emerge, develop and evolve drawing on the disciplines of anthropology, management, development, economics, and design.

-Investigate case studies and meet with social entrepreneurs, activists, and local individuals seeking change.
+Investigate case studies and meet with social innovators, activists, and local individuals seeking systemic change.

 Critical Global Issue of Study